MBCH Children and Family Ministries

 MBCH Children and Family Ministries recruits, trains, and develops licensed homes for children on a statewide basis.
 The homes we develop care for children on a traditional, behavioral, medical, or therapeutic level.
 Our TFC families receive specialized training that includes behavior management, de-escalation techniques, conflict resolution, crisis intervention, medication management, and trauma informed care.
 Additionally, TFC families are required to obtain 24 hours of related continuing education per calendar year and to attend quarterly support groups designed specifically for them.
 TFC families are independent contractors with MBCH CFM paid on a per diem basis for each child, which allows TFC families to devote the time needed to care for the children they serve.

-Placement numbers in Treatment Foster Care homes are kept low — at 2 or 3 with a sibling group — in order to adequately address the intensive needs of the children being served.
+Placement numbers in Treatment Family Care homes are kept low — at 2 or 3 with a sibling group — in order to adequately address the intensive needs of the children being served.
 Families receive 24/7 on-call crisis intervention services, and on-going support provided by the professional staff of MBCH Children and Family Ministries.
 Additionally, TFC families receive one weekend per month of respite services and earn additional respite days.

 If you are interested in finding out more about becoming a TFC Family, contact our Intake Department for more information.